MeowServer/CustomizableUIMeow/README.md

 3. Restart your server

 # Customization
-CustomizableUIMeow provides a way to design UI for your players without any programming efforts.
+CustomizableUIMeow allows you to design UI for your players without any programming efforts.
 Here's a tutorial for you to design your UI
 1. Install the plugin
 2. [Create elements](./Tutorial/CreateElements.md)